 - Result in a fundamental alteration in the nature of the program, activity, or facility;

 - Create an undue financial or administrative burden; or

 For some accommodation requests, applicants may need to demonstrate the necessary physical or mental skills or abilities to safely and satisfactorily perform the activities for which the request is made.
 All requests must be in writing and received by WDFW 20 days prior to the accommodation need or activity.
 This notification is necessary to ensure the required arrangements are made available with no cost to the person with a disability.

-Requests for accommodation will be reviewed by the Title VI / ADA Program Manager.
+Requests for accommodation will be reviewed by the Title VI Compliance Coordinator.
 Applicants who are not satisfied with the outcome of a request may appeal.
 The agency will make every effort to respond to the appeal within 45 days of receipt.

 How to apply

 Download the application: Reasonable Accommodation - Request for Services

 Please direct all questions concerning this form, Americans with Disabilities Act (ADA) policies and procedures, or the status of a request for accommodation to WDFW's Title VI Compliance Coordinator at 360-902-2349, or by mail to: